Physical Education curriculum statement

 Pupils at Badsworth C of E Junior and Infant School participate in weekly, high quality PE sessions and sporting activities.
 The PE programme incorporates a variety of sports and exercise activities to ensure all children develop the confidence, tolerance and appreciation of their own and other’s strengths and areas for development.

-Through a range of teaching styles, children have the opportunity to lead their own learning and explore their own ideas.
-We provide opportunities for all children to engage in extra-curricular activities during and after school, in addition to competitive sporting events, both intra and inter-school competitions.
+Through a range of teaching styles, with the direction of GETSET4PE and staff's confidence, children have the opportunity to lead their own learning and explore their own ideas.
+We provide opportunities for all children to engage in extra-curricular activities during and after school, in addition to competitive sporting events - both intra and inter-school competitions.
 This is an inclusive approach which endeavours to encourage not only physical development but also social and emotional wellbeing.

 Physical activity is not limited to PE sessions across school and is a presence in wider curriculum areas encouraging a physical approach to learning.
-This is promoted through active classroom learning, Forest Schools and Outdoor Adventurous Activities.
+This is promoted through active classroom learning, Forest Schools, OPAL and Outdoor Adventurous Activities.

 During the learning journey of each child, they will be given the opportunity to represent themselves and their school in a sporting event.